ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 We are going to use a debugging tool built with Rust which is well integrated into the Embedded Rust ecosystem called [`probe-rs`].
-The [installation page] specifies how you can install this tool on your operating system.
+The [installation page] for probe-rs specifies how you can install this tool on your operating system.
 If you are on Windows and have problems executing the Windows PowerShell script, you can also download pre-built binaries from the [releases page].
 You can then place these pre-built binaries at some location and add the location to your system PATH if it isn't there already.

 [`probe-rs`]: https://probe.rs/
 [installation page]: https://probe.rs/docs/getting-started/installation/